TERRESTRIAL PROTECTED AREAS

 Limitations

-The indicator provides only quantitative information, without assessing the implementation status, the effectiveness of protection, or the environmental conditions of the protected areas.
+The indicator provides only quantitative information; it does not assess implementation status, the effectiveness of protection, or the environmental conditions of the protected areas.

 Further actions